alxwest/c-gauge/minimal-function.md

-Though for visualisation of a function, the author has found repeating the first node to represent a loop or repeat/continuation is more suitable [Fig. 9](#graph2), as the functions discussed in this contribution only rely on the fsum of nodes to give rise to the kinematics.
+Though for visualisation of a function, the author has found repeating the first node to represent a loop or repeat/continuation is more suitable [Fig. 9](#graph2), as the functions discussed in this contribution only rely on the sum of nodes to give rise to the kinematics.

 <a name="graph2">![Binary Cycle](./figures/fig9.svg)</a>